JaronZ/Minesweeper/README.md

 ## Playing the game

 **The game can only be played on windows.
-To compile it for your own operating system, see [Building](#building)**
+To compile it for your own operating system, take a look at how it was done in build.bat and build.ps1.**

 To play the game, download an exe from the releases and then run it.

 ## Building

-To build the game yourself run the following in your terminal of choice (Windows only):
+To build the game yourself run the following in your terminal of choice (Windows only).
+The generated .exe can be found in the `bin` directory:

 ### Command Prompt / PowerShell